 The $\operatorname{DiD}$ estimator relies on a similar set of assumptions about the potential outcomes under treatment $M_{i t}(1)$ and under non-treatment $M_{i t}(0)$.
 The main difference to the GFE estimator is the restrictions imposed on time-varying unobserved heterogeneity.
 The reason is that the identification of a causal effect with the $\operatorname{DiD}$ estimator relies on group differences in a before and after comparison (conditional on treatment assignment).

 Suppose we have two groups $s \in \{ 0,1\}$, where $s=0$ indicates the control group and $s=1$ is the treatment group.
 We assume that

-where $\alpha_{s{t}}$ is time-varying unobserved heterogeneity that can only vary between the treatment and the control group, i.e. $\tilde{\alpha}_{it}=\alpha_{it}-\alpha_{st}$.
-The difference in these time trends is constrained to be a constant.
+where $\alpha_{s{t}}$ is time-varying unobserved heterogeneity that can only vary between the treatment and control group, i.e. $\tilde{\alpha}_{it}=\alpha_{it}-\alpha_{st}$.
+The difference in the time trends $\alpha_{s{t}}$ is constrained to be constant.
 This restriction is necessary to fulfill the parallel-trends assumption used in $\operatorname{DiD}$ estimation.
-In practice, this restricts all individuals in the treatment and the control group to have parallel unobserved heterogeneity profiles.
+In practice, this restricts all individuals in the treatment and control group to have parallel unobserved heterogeneity profiles.

-The crucial difference in the identifying assumptions of the GFE estimator and the $\operatorname{DiD}$ estimator is the restriction placed on the time-varying unobserved heterogeneity parameter: the GFE estimator puts no restrictions on $\alpha_{g_it}$ but restricts the number of distinct profiles.
-By contrast, the $\operatorname{DiD}$ estimator allows all individuals to be on individual slopes, but only within treatment and control group.\footnote{Even if the treatment assignment was random, the time-varying unobserved heterogeneity in the population is restricted by the parallel trends assumption.
-Consider a situation in which both, treatment and control group, contain two different types of individuals with non-parallel unobserved heterogeneity profiles in different proportions.
-In this case, the $\operatorname{DiD}$ estimator fails to recover the true treatment effect, even with random treatment assignment, because the parallel trends assumption would be violated.
-For further discussion of the identifying assumptions of the $\operatorname{DiD}$ estimator see \cite{lechner2011estimation}}
+The crucial difference in the identifying assumptions of the GFE and the $\operatorname{DiD}$ estimators is the restriction on the time-varying unobserved heterogeneity: the GFE estimator puts no restrictions on $\alpha_{g_it}$ but restricts the number of distinct profiles.
+The $\operatorname{DiD}$ estimator allows all individuals to be on individual slopes, but only within treatment and control group.\footnote{Even if the treatment assignment was random, the time-varying unobserved heterogeneity in the population is restricted by the parallel trends assumption.
+Suppose both, treatment and control group, contain two different types of individuals with non-parallel unobserved heterogeneity profiles in different proportions.
+Then the $\operatorname{DiD}$ estimator fails to recover the true treatment effect, even with random assignment, because the parallel trends assumption is violated.
+For further discussion see \cite{lechner2011estimation}.}

-The identifying assumptions of the $\operatorname{DiD}$ estimator discussed above apply in a situation in which the treatment assignment is random.
-In the case of non-random treatment assignment and when using individual-level panel data, the identifying assumptions of the $\operatorname{DiD}$ estimator and the standard individual-specific fixed-effects estimator are essentially identical.
+The identifying assumption of the $\operatorname{DiD}$ estimator discussed above apply to situations in which the treatment assignment is random.
+With non-random treatment assignment and when using individual-level panel data, the identifying assumptions of the $\operatorname{DiD}$ estimator and the standard individual-specific fixed-effects estimator are basically identical.